SilkRose/Pony/stories/deternal/deternal.md

 Both her friends nodded.

-"I've been really sad for the last few years.
-I try and take care of the animals at the sanctuary, but it just gets harder and harder every day."

-Pinkie nodded.

-Fluttershy continued, "I'm sad because there are too many animals for me to help."
+"I'm sad because there are too many animals for me to help."
 Tears fell from her eyes.
 "I'm sad because I can't help in the ways I used to be able to."

 Pinkie tried to comfort her with a hug.